 - Informed choices: Shoppers can make better decisions based on product origins.

+From what I’ve seen, blockchain really changes the game when it comes to supply chains.
 Blockchain increases traceability and accountability in supply chains.
 It not only helps companies operate better but also gives consumers the confidence they need to make informed choices.

 Challenges of Blockchain in Supply Chain Management